 The undergraduate curriculum is designed to provide theory and research-based clinical practice that focuses on critical thinking, human caring and clinical expertise.
 The combination of nursing science curriculum with related disciplines — including the biological, social, behavioral, medical, pharmaceutical and biomedical sciences — prepares nursing students to address the span of healthcare needs and be leaders in both the healthcare and academic environments.

-The bachelor’s degree in the UC Irvine Program in Nursing Science is a four-year program.
+The bachelor’s degree in the UC Irvine School of Nursing is a four-year program.
 You must complete two years of basic sciences before advancing to upper-level nursing science courses in your junior and senior years.
 Upon completion of the program, you receive a BS degree and are prepared to take the NCLEX exam for nursing licensure.

 Students should refer to the Board of Registered Nursing to determine licensing eligibility in the state of California.